Katie85/www.thecomfortcupboard.com.au/_posts/2021-03-07-visualisation-is-everything.md

   - BLOG
 author: Katie Smith
 ---
-(\*Pictured: us in first of the future Burgermuma shop visualising who we gon be when we get it.)
+(\*Pictured: us in front of the future Burgermuma shop visualising who we gon be when we get it.)

 Visualisation is everything.
 Like, everything.&nbsp;